 As well as enjoying great tasting produce, by buying direct you'll be helping the local economy and farming communities which maintain much of the outstanding landscape in the North York Moors.

 Can't wait until the next market?
 Luckily you'll find many market towns hold traditional weekly markets and Country Markets and plenty of farm shops on your doorstep selling fresh produce, and usually stocking other Yorkshire food and drink, and tasty treats too.

-The Hovingham Village Market is a previous winner of the Yorkshire Life Farmers' Market of the Year (2012) and was a finalist in the North Yorkshire County Council Best Community Project Award 2015.
+The Hovingham Village Market is a previous winner of the Yorkshire Life Farmers' Market of the Year (2012) and a finalist in North Yorkshire County Council's Best Community Project Award 2015.

 - Over 35 food and drink stalls.
 Set in and around the Milton Rooms and located in Malton’s central Market Place with live music and cooking.

-Ryedale Farmers' Market - Last Saturday of every month (except December - early for Christmas)
+Ryedale Farmers' Market - Last Saturday of every month from March - September

 T: Linda Bulmer - 01653 692151 or go to Malton Livestock Auctioneers for more details.